AndreyPerunov/TSI-Schedule-Scrapping-Backend/README.md

     TSI_USERNAME=<YOUR_STUDENT_CODE>
     TSI_PASSWORD=<PASSWORD>

-If you want to see what is happening in the real time you can go to the file models/TSI.js and change `13` line to `browser = await puppeteer.launch({ headless: false, executablePath: executablePath() })`
+If you want to see what is happening in the real time you can go to the file models/TSI.js and change `13` line to:

+    browser = await puppeteer.launch({ headless: false, executablePath: executablePath() })

 ## Run the app